 Local Preferences: Local preferences will be used to select families from the waiting list.
 The Authority will rank all local preferences equally.
-If a particular program is funded separately from the general HCV program, then the Authority must follow those specific program regulations when selecting from the waiting list.
-However, the local residency preference is applied before any other preferences.

 Among Applicants with Equal Preference Status: Among applicants with equal preference status, the waiting list will be organized by date and time.